MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery.md

 ---
+Description: The Query object of Indexing Service supports methods and properties that allow you to formulate a query and define an ActiveX Data Objects (ADO) recordset to manage and display the results of the query. ms.assetid: 9cd79cd0-eff9-4e8f-a4a2-48d182aae668
 title: IixssoQuery interface
-description: The Query object of Indexing Service supports methods and properties that allow you to formulate a query and define an ActiveX Data Objects (ADO) recordset to manage and display the results of the query. ms.assetid: 9cd79cd0-eff9-4e8f-a4a2-48d182aae668
-keywords:
-- IixssoQuery interface Indexing Service
-- IixssoQuery interface Indexing Service , described
-topic_type:
-- apiref
-api_name:
-- IixssoQuery
-- IixssoQuery.OnStartPage
-- IixssoQuery.StartHit
-- IixssoQuery.get_StartHit
-- IixssoQuery.put_StartHit
-- IixssoQuery.ResourceUseFactor
-- IixssoQuery.get_ResourceUseFactor
-- IixssoQuery.put_ResourceUseFactor
-api_location:
-- Ixsso.dll
-api_type:
-- COM
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev